rinscar/Roblox-Mac-FPS-Unlocker/README.md

-# Roblox FPS Unlocker for Mac
+# Roblox FPS Unlocker for MacOS
 # Be careful as there's a chance this may get you banned as Roblox has just added restrictions for fast-flags.
 I'm not responsible for any bans you receive in the game this is a simple file modification.
 # dm @omaw for any problems